 It is also possible that you plan on staying in New York for an extended period of time and would like to change the jurisdiction which governs your agreements away from New Jersey and to your new home state.
 This is certainly possible as well, but may involve a legal process by which you prove your connection to New York and that you are not in violation of your existing child support or child custody agreements by keeping your children away from a co-parent.

 Alternatively, if you wish to move out-of-state with your children, you may wish to consider filing a child relocation petition.
 To learn more about this process, and your rights and options if your co-parent has already filed a motion for relocation, please view our relocation with children page.

 On a related note, it may be possible to use “virtual visitation” as a way to provide each co-parent with parenting time.
 FaceTime, Google Hangouts, and Skype all provide the face-to-face calling services which allow us to connect from a distance.
 However, successful negotiations of these terms often required the skills and experience of a qualified divorce and family law attorney.

 Contact our Morristown Multi-State Child Support and Child Custody Lawyers Today

 At Jacobs Berger, our multi-state family and divorce lawyers understand that no two families are alike.
 When issues involving multiple state jurisdictions come into play, already complex family and legal dynamics can become even messier.
 Our firm takes pride in tackling complicated multi-state child support and child custody cases for clients in Morris County communities such as Morristown, Randolph, Denville, Madison, East Hanover, Florham Park, Dover, Rockaway, and across all of Northern New Jersey.

-Contact us online or through or Morristown offices by calling (973) 718-7705 today for a comprehensive and confidential case assessment regarding any child support or child custody dispute which crosses state lines.
+Contact us online or through or Morristown offices by calling (973) 718-7705 today for a comprehensive and confidential Strategic Planning Session regarding any child support or child custody dispute which crosses state lines.